 With regard to Part (a) of the definition, as the condition of Dents Creek and Oyster Gully under all flow conditions in all seasons has not been established, it is impossible to be certain that the discharge may not change the condition of the waters in some way.
-However, with regard to Parts (b) and (c), on the basis of a thorough review of the data presented in the Hydrogeological Data Report, such pollution would not be caused by discharge of water from the quarry lake.
+However, with regard to Parts (b) and (c), on the basis of a thorough review of the data presented in the hydrogeological data report, such pollution would not be caused by discharge of groundwater provided that it is treated to remove iron and manganese.

-8.0 CONCLUSIONS AND RECOMMENDATIONS
+6.0 CONCLUSIONS AND RECOMMENDATIONS

-It is concluded that water from the quarry lake can be discharged via the stormwater drainage system without adverse impact on either that system or the natural watercourses to which the stormwater system itself discharges, provided that the lake is dewatered as recommended in Sections 4.0 and 5.4 of this report.
+It is concluded that long-term groundwater drainage during the life of the development can be effectively managed by collection, treatment and discharge to the stormwater drainage system without adverse impact on either that system or the natural watercourses to which the stormwater system itself discharges.
+Alternatively, if a fully tanked basement design is adopted, no long-term management should be required.

-This dewatering plan therefore recommends that:
+This management plan therefore recommends that either: